MM-PoisonRAG: Disrupting Multimodal RAG with Local and Global Poisoning Attacks: Abstract

 \section{Abstract}

-Retrieval Augmented Generation (RAG) has become a common practice in multimodal large language models (MLLM) to enhance factual grounding and reduce hallucination.
-The benefits of retrieving external texts and images, however, come with a cost: exposing the entire multimodal RAG framework to \textit{knowledge poisoning attacks}.
-In such attacks, adversaries deliberately inject malicious multimodal content into external knowledge bases to steer models toward generating incorrect or even harmful responses.
-We present \textsc{MM-PoisonRAG}, the first framework to systematically study the vulnerability of multimodal RAG under knowledge poisoning.
+Retrieval-augmented generation (RAG) has become a common practice in multimodal large language models (MLLM) to enhance factual grounding and reduce hallucination.
+Yet, its reliance on retrieval exposes MLLMs to \textit{knowledge poisoning attacks}, in which adversaries deliberately inject malicious multimodal content into external knowledge bases to steer models toward generating incorrect or even harmful responses.
+We present \textsc{MM-PoisonRAG}, a framework to systematically study the vulnerability of multimodal RAG under knowledge poisoning.
 Specifically, we design two novel attack strategies: \textit{Localized Poisoning Attack} (LPA), which implants targeted, query-specific multimodal misinformation to manipulate outputs toward attacker-controlled responses, and \textit{Globalized Poisoning Attack} (GPA), which uses a single, untargeted adversarial injection to broadly corrupt reasoning and collapse generation quality across all queries.
-Extensive experiments on diverse tasks (e.g., MMQA, WebQA), multimodal RAG components (e.g., retriever, reranker, generator), and attacker access levels (e.g., from black-box to white-box) demonstrate the severity of these threats.
-LPA achieves up to 56\% attack success rate even under restricted access, and demonstrates superior transferability, disrupting generations across four different retrievers without re-optimizing the adversaries.
+Extensive experiments on diverse tasks, multimodal RAG components, and attacker access levels reveal severe vulnerabilities: LPA achieves up to 56\% attack success rate even under restricted access, and transfers effectively across four different retrievers without re-optimizing the adversaries.
 GPA completely disrupts model generation to 0\% accuracy with just one poisoned content.
-Moreover, we show that both LPA and GPA bypass existing defenses, underscoring the fragility of multimodal RAG and establishing \textsc{MM-Poisonrag} as a foundation for future research on safeguarding retrieval-augmented MLLMs against multimodal knowledge poisoning. \looseness=-1
+Moreover, both LPA and GPA bypass existing defenses, underscoring the fragility of multimodal RAG and establishing \textsc{MM-Poisonrag} as a foundation for future research on securing RAG frameworks against multimodal knowledge poisoning.